trondhindenes/flansible/README.md

 }
 ```
 Not that the username "admin" is special, and is not subject to inventory access checking.

+The idea behind this rbac implementation is to allow separate credentials for executing tasks and playbooks
+against dev/test environments without having access to make changes to production systems.

 ### Usage: Ad-hoc commands
 Issue a POST to `http://<hostname>/api/ansiblecommand` with contenttype `Application/Json`.